qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

 7. Support for control flow loops (backwards branching).
 8. Multiple target branching.
 9. Multiple return points.
+10. Dynamic allocation of qubits and results at runtime (see [Dynamic Allocation and Arrays](../Memory_Management.md)).
+11. Support for arrays of qubits and results (see [Dynamic Allocation and Arrays](../Memory_Management.md)).
 <!-- markdownlint-enable MD029 -->

 The use of these optional features is represented as a [module flag](#module-flags-metadata) in the program IR.
-Any backend that supports capabilities 1-4, and as many of capabilities 5-9 as it desires, is considered as supporting Adaptive Profile programs.
+Any backend that supports capabilities 1-4, and as many of capabilities 5-11 as it desires, is considered as supporting Adaptive Profile programs.
 Static analysis/verification tools should be able to determine what capabilities of the Adaptive Profile a backend is implementing and should run a verification pass to ensure Adaptive Profile